sabio-engineering/cookbook-dvelp/guides/tools/zoiper-soft-phone.md

 ### Authentication

 Soft-phones require basic authentication, so we have to create a user and password.
 On Twilio:
-- Click on `+` near with CREDENTIAL LISTS field
+- Click on `+` next to the CREDENTIAL LISTS field or go to [Credential Lists](https://www.twilio.com/console/voice/sip/cls) directly.
 - Fill in the form:
   - FRIENDLY NAME - preferably your name
   - USERNAME - enter your phone number in E164 format e.g. +441231231231
   - PASSWORD - your password (don't forget to use 1Password)
-- Once it's done click create.
-You should see a new record in CREDENTIAL LISTS field
+- Once it's done click on create.
+You should see a new record in the CREDENTIAL LISTS field
 - Save your SIP domain

 ## Zoiper Configuration